 Emergency Medical Services

-Emergency medical services (EMS), sometimes known as ambulance services or paramedic services, are a type of emergency service dedicated to providing out-of-hospital acute medical care, transport to definitive care, and other medical transport to patients with illnesses and injuries which prevent the patient from transporting themselves.
+Emergency medical services (EMS), sometimes known as ambulance services or paramedic services, are a type of emergency service dedicated to providing out-of-hospital acute medical care, transport to definitive care, and other medical transportation to patients with illnesses and injuries which prevent the patient from transporting themselves.